Star Trek and Its Influence on Space Exploration and the World!

 First, before you hire anyone, you need to decide the architectural style you want.
 Will it be a colonial, Tudor, Georgian, or contemporary?
 Or perhaps you are looking for a more traditional or old-fashioned look, such as Victorian or Art Deco?

-When you make your decision, the next step is to visit an architect.
-This is the professional who will propose the layout for you.
-It will be based on your specs, such as the number of bedrooms, and baths, and any specific requests such as a library, movie room, gym, or maybe vaulted ceilings with a skylight over the dining room.
+When you decide, the next step is to visit an architect.
+This professional will propose the design and layout based on your specs, such as the number of bedrooms and baths, and any specific requests, such as a library, movie room, gym, or maybe vaulted ceilings with a skylight over the dining room.

-The architect will also take care of all the structural components to ensure the building’s stability and safety, and he/she will begin the procedure for getting the necessary permits and approvals from local authorities.
+The architect will also oversee all the structural components to ensure the building’s stability and safety and begin the procedure for obtaining the necessary permits and approvals from local authorities.
+You will probably review several designs and floor plans before deciding.

 The Builders

 Once the design is complete, you will need to find the building developers.
-This is the company that will build your house based on the architect’s plans and specifications.
+This company will build your house based on the architect’s plans and specifications.

 The Foundation

-The building developers will prepare the foundation before the first brick is laid.
-They will construct the foundation walls which support the structure.
-Usually, this consists of applying a combination of wood and concrete to line the walls but may include other elements as well.
+The building developers prepare the foundation before the first brick is laid.
+They construct the foundation walls, which support the structure.
+Usually, this consists of applying a combination of wood and concrete to line the walls, but it may include other elements as well.

 Utilities

-span style=”font-weight: 400;”>The developers will connect the water, sewer, electricity, and any other utilities required for the house structure.
+The developers will connect the water, sewer, electricity, and other utilities required for the house structure.

 Framing

-So far, if you take a look at how your home is taking shape, all you will see are concrete and wood along a hole in the ground.
-Not very pretty yet, so you will need to come when the framing begins, which refers to the skeleton of the house that resides above the foundation.
+So far, if you look at how your home is taking shape, all you will see is concrete and wood along a hole in the ground.
+It’s not very pretty, so you will need to come back when the framing begins, which refers to the house’s skeleton that resides above the foundation.

-You will see the structural frame which are the 2x4s that support the walls, then the siding will be installed.
-Wood or concrete are the most common and finally, the sheet rock covers the framework.
+You will see the structural frame, which is the 2x4s that support the walls, and then the siding will be installed.
+Wood or concrete are the most common, and finally, the sheet rock will cover the framework.

-Windows and doors come next and any finishing details, such as a specified interior trim.
+Windows and doors and any finishing details, such as a specified interior trim, come next.

 Plumbing and Electrical Work